Great Eating in France

 Tucked away in the hillside town of Saint-Saturnin-les-Apt is the delightful hotel called Le Saint Hubert.
 Here they serve great lunches on the open balcony overlooking the hills of the Luberon.
 The food is expertly prepared and the wine selection is interesting with a good range for those of us who prefer natural wines.
 We make a point of returning here on every visit to France.

 Another perennial favourite is the on-point cooking at Le Saint Eutrope in the central city of Clermont-Ferrand and the associated bar next door called La Quillosque.
 This restaurant has been run by widely admired chef, Harry Lester for a long time and we never tire of his perfectly-cooked food which is accompanied by one of the best selections of Auvergne wines you are likely to find.
+Recently, Harry sold the business to Michael Hazlewood and Manon Descombats who we have no doubt will continue the high standards established here.

 We go here because it is run by the famous former owner of Saturne in Paris, Sven Chartier who has moved to this remote location.
 He only opens three days a week (Thursday to Saturday) but it is well worth a visit to enjoy what he does with the very best local produce and, of course, a clever selection of natural wines.

 If we keep heading towards the west we arrive at Saint Malo where there are some excellent dining and drinking opportunities thanks to Bertrand Larcher who opened a Breizh Café in Japan and then others in France including Paris and Saint Malo.
 Here you can choose from a list of excellent ciders and the galettes that are made using buckwheat flour which gives them a beautiful “nutty” flavour.
-Bertrand has also brought some of his Japanese aesthetic to Brittany with the restaurant Otonali also near Breizh Café offering delightful Japanese-inspired food and natural wines.

 The Loire Valley offers some great dining and drinking experiences with Angers being a particularly fertile area for interesting experiences.
 One place you simply must visit for the “vibe” is Le Cercle Rouge in the very centre of the city.
 It is a great place to drop into for a snack and a glass of wine from their excellent selection of “naturals”.
+No doubt we will call in here even more often now that Joseph Mosse is one of the new owners!

 Another place that we always visit for traditional local food and an amazing selection of wines is Au Pont du Corbeau in Strasbourg, Alsace.
-There is nothing more pleasant than perusing the wine list here and then ordering a natural, local wine, sitting at one of the outside tables and enjoying the wine with a dish of the local specialty which they do very well here, namely choucroute.
+There is nothing more pleasant than perusing the deep wine list here and then ordering a natural, local wine, sitting at one of the outside tables and enjoying the wine with a dish of the local specialty which they do very well here, namely choucroute.

 Coffee